Going somewhere hot and humid? What you should know about malaria!

 Selected sources of further information:

-- The Guidelines for malaria prevention in travellers from the UK are incredibly detailed.
+- The are incredibly detailed.
 The country recommendations (page 38ff), the traveller information leaflet (page 57) and the FAQ (page 80ff) are very helpful.